fhendric/Gibbosus/AChE/README.md

 and generated a list of all respective isoseq genes, transcripts and isoforms.
 For transcripts, only the most abundant transcript for each gene was selected.

-`ache.isoseq.all.genes.list`       => List of all AChE genes (isoseq) `ache.isoseq.all.isoforms.list`    => List of all AChE isoforms (isoseq) `ache.isoseq.all.transcripts.list` => List of most abundant transcript of each AChE gene (isoseq)
+`ache.isoseq.all.genes.list`       => List of all AChE genes (isoseq)

+`ache.isoseq.all.isoforms.list`    => List of all AChE isoforms (isoseq)

+`ache.isoseq.all.transcripts.list` => List of most abundant transcript of each AChE gene (isoseq)
-`ache.isoseq.all.isoforms.list`.
-For each gene, we identified the most abundant transcript using the